SeattleGiveCamp/SGC_GeneralInfo/README.md

 # Github Repos
 - You are here already, but they can be found at https://github.com/SeattleGiveCamp
+- Besides this repo, there is one repo per project

 # Laptop setup
 - Goto http://seattlegivecamp.org/FAQ/DeveloperGetReady.aspx